-The small village of Heiligenbrunn in Burgenland is located in the transition between the rolling hills that characterize the south-eastern Austria and the vast plains that dominates western Hungary.
+The small village of Heiligenbrunn in Burgenland is located in the transition between the rolling hills that characterize south-eastern Austria and the vast plains that dominates western Hungary.
 Forests and vineyards dominate the landscape around Heiligenbrunn.
-Also the architectural traditions in this part of Austria differ greatly from the well known Tyrolean style houses you find in the Alps.
+Also, the architectural traditions in this part of Austria differ greatly from the well-known Tyrolean style houses you find in the Alps.

 The wine cellar district